Mia Mottley: Premiership

 In the 2020 Throne Speech, Mottley's government announced a plan to abolish the Barbadian monarchy, removing the Queen of Barbados, Elizabeth II, as the country's sovereign and head of state, making Barbados a republic.
 She argued that after more than 54 years of independence, it was time for Barbados to "fully leave our colonial past behind".
-Under her proposal, the country would retain its Westminster-derived system and become a parliamentary republic, with a mostly ceremonial president as head of state.
-The goal was to conclude the plan by 30 November 2021, the 55th anniversary of the country's independence.
-Whether the process could be completed by that time was "not clear", according to an investigation of the situation by the Canadian Broadcasting Corporation in March 2021.

-On 27 July 2021, the Day of National Significance in Barbados, Mottley announced that Barbados's cabinet had decided that the country would become a parliamentary republic by 30 November.
+Under her proposal, the country would retain its Westminster-derived system and become a parliamentary republic, with a mostly ceremonial president as head of state, intending to complete the process by November for the 55th anniversary of the country's independence.
+On 27 July 2021, Mottley announced that her cabinet had decided that the country would complete its transition to a parliamentary republic by 30 November.
+Legislation amending the Constitution was enacted by the Parliament of Barbados in October.
+The decision to enact constitutional changes without a referendum faced some criticism; a University of the West Indies (UWI) poll found that, although only a minority wanted to retain the Barbadian monarch as head of state, most objected to the lack of consultation.

-On 12 October 2021, the incumbent governor-general, Dame Sandra Mason, was jointly nominated by Mottley and the leader of the opposition as candidate for the country's first president, and was subsequently elected on 20 October.
+On 12 October 2021, the incumbent governor-general, Dame Sandra Mason, was jointly nominated by Mottley and Leader of the Opposition Joseph Atherley as the country's first president, and was subsequently elected on 20 October.
 Mason took office on 30 November 2021 in a ceremony also attended by the then-Prince of Wales.
-Mottley has been criticised in relation to the way the establishment of the republic was handled, without a referendum on the issue having been held.
-A University of the West Indies (UWI) poll in Barbados found that, although only a minority wanted to retain the Barbadian monarch as head of state, most objected to the lack of consultation.

 Mottley addressed the United Nations General Assembly in New York on 24 September 2021 with a short speech to support UN Secretary-General António Guterres' warnings that the world is moving in the wrong direction.
 She threw away her original script and instead gave a passionate post in which she called for global, moral leadership in the fight against climate change, economic and technological inequality, racism and unfair distribution of COVID-19 vaccines.

 Following her party's landslide victory in the 2022 general election, Mottley was sworn in as prime minister for a second term on 20 January.

 On 20 June 2022, it was reported that Mottley had tested positive for COVID-19.
 A media statement was released, stating: "It is a mild case and she has indicated that she is doing well."

 Mottley hosted a retreat convened in Barbados at the end of July 2022 with senior United Nations and International Monetary Fund officials, the Rockefeller and Open Society Foundations, academics and civil society, and other international figures, following which she laid out the "Bridgetown Agenda", offering practical solutions to reform the international financial system in connection with halting climate change.